Working-Knowledge-System/Wks/README.md

 In addition to classic account information, a Wks account includes the "Organization" token, allowing the system to immediately place you in the correct context.
 Also those information have no need to be excanged/transmitted/copied between individuals or other organizations.

 The Organization module collects all instances of companies/organizations, each with relevant basic and advanced information.
 This information does not need to be exchanged, transmitted, or copied between individuals or other organizations.
 It is maintained directly by members of each organization and referenced in real time by other parties.

-The process is as follows: "Once a Person becomes a User, with their Account, they enter their Organization and become a Member".
+The process is as follows: "A Person becomes a User once he/she have an Account, then become a Member whe he/she enter an Organization".
-As a member, they can now create other objects such as *Documents*, write *Codes*, design *Agents*, etc., which are automatically recorded and tracked in the correct *context*.
+As a member, they can now create and maintain objects such as *Documents*, write *Codes*, design *Agents*, etc., which are automatically recorded and tracked in the correct *context*.
-There is no longer a need to organize materials in shared directories/folders or SharePoint sites.
+There is no longer the need to organize data in files & folders in shared directories or SharePoint sites.
-Assets and activities are created without needing to be manually organized; they are already in the appropriate context.
+Assets and activities are created without the need to be manually organized; they are already in the appropriate context.

 Finally, each object/activity is automatically shared with members of your team and with all other members in the upper hierarchy.
-If needed, objects can also be shared with other companies/members by setting additional sharing properties.
+If needed, objects can also be shared with other organizations/members by setting additional sharing properties.

 More objects to come include: